 You’re provided with a comprehensive insurance plan through GeoBlue that even includes medical evacuation coverage.

 The activities and excursions that we arrange are included in your program fee.
 All you need to do is remember to bring your camera!

 We guide you step-by-step through the visa process.
 You do the legwork, but we’ll make sure you have the documentation and information you need, when you need it.

 We give you a stipend to cover your commute between the OGU and OUA campuses.
 And we’ll help you figure out the best train or bus routes.

 Your textbooks and course supplies are covered and waiting for you in Osaka.

 You receive an official transcript jointly issued by CET and OGU at the end of the term, as well as an OUA transcript for all studio arts courses.
 You also have the option to request a School of Record transcript from the University of Minnesota for an additional fee if necessary.

-- Open to students of art schools in the AICAD consortium and affiliated with OUA as a sister school
+- Open to students of art schools that are both in the AICAD consortium and affiliated with OUA as a sister school

 - GPA: 3.0 or higher preferred, but admissions decisions are made on a case-by-case basis; lower GPAs still encouraged to apply

 - Open to all levels of Japanese, from absolute beginner to advanced